 Having a daily schedule is very important for most people in recovery, as it helps to know what comes next.
 If you don’t already have one, create one, and stick to it while on vacation.
 Having that consistency is extremely important when you’re away from home.
 Don’t be too shy to attend a local meeting, either; look online if you need help finding one near you.

 It’s imperative to keep a close eye on your well-being during your vacation, because if you’re hungry, tired, or homesick, the chances that you might drink greatly increase.
 Stay on top of your feelings and be prepared by bringing snacks in your bag if you’re out exploring the city, rest when you need to, and stay in touch with your loved ones back home.

 Remember, this vacation is meant to be enjoyed, so relax as much as possible and stick to your plan.
 You’ll thank yourself when you get home.

-Michelle Peterson runs the website RecoveryPride.org providing resources for people in recovery from addiction.
+Michelle Peterson supports the website RecoveryPride.org, which provides resources for people in recovery from addiction.